 Solving the molecular mechanism underlying lactose transport has marvelously magnified the comprehension of the inducer exclusion process.

 Unphosphorylated Enzyme IIAGlc inhibits uptake of several other non-PTS sugars by binding to their transport systems.
 It also inhibits glycerol kinase by direct binding thereby preventing inducer synthesis.
 Specific molecular interactions between unphosphorylated Enzyme IIAGlc and its target proteins have been identified, for examples the MalK subunits of the maltose transporter [J Biol Chem] and glycerol kinase [Science Magazine] [Note: Enzyme IIIGlc was renamed Enzyme IIAGlc].
 In 2013 crystals of the maltose transporter (MalFGK2) bound with Enzyme IIAGlc were obtained and further characterized thus leading to a molecular understanding of inducer exclusion [Nature]1.

 Regulation of adenylate cyclase and inducer exclusion are linked together because any change in the ratio of phosphorylated over unphosphorylated Enzyme IIAGlc will affect both phenomena.

-As a final note, an interaction between unphosphorylated Enzyme IIAGlc and the product of the yafA gene has been reported [J Biol Chem].
+As a final note, an interaction between unphosphorylated Enzyme IIAGlc and the product of the yafA gene (renamed frsA for fermentation/respiration switch) has been reported [J Biol Chem].
 Such interaction may possibly interfere with the regulatory functions of Enzyme IIAGlc.
 The yafA gene is adjacent to the gpt gene and transcribed from its own promoter [Gene].
-The product of the yafA gene is classified among databases as a putative hydrolase of the alpha/beta super family.
-Its mode of action in E. coli remains to be established.
+The product of the yafA gene (or FrsA) was classified among databases as a putative hydrolase of the α/β super family.
+Later on, FrsA was reported to have a pyruvate decarboxylase activity [Nat Chem Biol].